imperva/mx-toolbox/servicenow/alert_to_incident/README.md

-# Imperva SecureSphere ServiceNow Integration - Alert to Incident Workflow
+# Imperva SecureSphere ServiceNow Integration - Alert to Incident

 This project provides the scripts and configuration steps needed to integrate SecureSphere with ServiceNow to dynamically create incidents when security alerts are generated.